freeCodeCamp/freeCodeCamp/guide/english/c/dynamic-memory-management/index.md

     if(arrayPointer == NULL)
       printf("Error allocating memory!");
 ```
-This will also be very usefull during your debug phase and will prevent some possible errors using the last function used in the example.
+This will also be very useful during your debug phase and will prevent some possible errors using the last function used in the example.

 ## A word on free()
-Usually variables are automatically de-allocated when their scope is destroyed, freeing the memory they were using.
+Usually variables are automatically de-allocated when their scope are destroyed, freeing the memory they were using.
 This simple does not happen when you manually allocate memory using the `malloc`.
 To prevent memory leaks in more complex programs and in order to not create garbage in the system you have to free the memory area recently used before terminating your code execution.